 4. Extended Side Angle

-Place your hand on the block inside or outside the front foot.
-You can start with the highest setting of the block and lower it as you gain more flexibility so that eventually you might be able to place your hand on the mat.
+To make this pose more accessible, place your hand on a yoga block either inside or outside the front foot.
+You can start with the highest setting of the block and gradually lower it as you become more flexible, until you are eventually able to place your hand on the mat.

 5. Revolved Side Angle

-The same principle applies to the Revolved Side Angle pose.
-Use a yoga block outside your front foot as a shortcut to the floor.
+The same concept applies to the Revolved Side Angle pose.
+By using a yoga block outside your front foot, you can create a shortcut to the floor.

 7. Lizard Pose